Two news areas in the UK awarded Dark Sky status by the International Dark Sky Association

 Lovers of the night sky were rewarded this week as Dark Sky status was awarded to the Island of Coll and to the Northumberland Dark Sky Park (a combination of Northumberland National Park and Kielder Water and Forest Park).
 Both areas with a good choice of Independent Hostels.

-Down in Northumberland Forest View Walkers Hostel has been running astronomy events over the last two years and are very excitied about the potential provided by the designation as they are located dead centre if the new Dark Skies Park.
+Down in Northumberland Tarset Tor has been hosting astronomy events are very excitied about the potential provided by the designation as they are located dead centre if the new Dark Skies Park.
 With an estimated 85% of the population having never seen a truly dark sky it is hoped that these designations will encourage many more people to take a look upwards of a night time.

 Existing Dark Sky areas in the UK